JamesWoolfenden/terraform-for-data/docs/lesson1.md

 What would happen?

-You'd get another new instances as the command is not Idempotent.
+Yes, you'd get another new instances.
+This can get expensive if you're not paying close enough attention.

 This doesn't happen with each invocation in Terraform, each invocation is matched with is resulting **Terrafrom.tfstate** or its state file which is used to maintain a record of activity.
 This "statefile" is crucial to your use and understanding of how Terraform works.